 We can help.
 Whether you’re still in school or a recent graduate ready to launch your career, here are six strategies worth incorporating into your search efforts.

 1. Go the extra mile in law school

 Earning a high grade point average and participating in extracurricular professional activities — such as doing pro bono work, holding a leadership role in a law association or publishing articles — will give you an edge in finding a job.

-Here’s an example: A newly appointed judge in search of a law clerk received about 75 applications for a position that might have drawn a dozen candidates in the past.
-To weed out applicants, he eliminated those who hadn’t written for their school’s Law Review and who didn’t have at least a 3.0 GPA.
-That allowed him to cut the applicant pool by about half, illustrating that what you do in law school does matter.
+Here’s an example: A newly appointed judge searching for a law clerk received about 75 applications for a position that might have drawn a dozen candidates in the past.
+To weed out applicants, she eliminated those who hadn’t written for their school’s Law Review and who didn’t have at least a 3.0 GPA.
+That allowed her to cut the applicant pool by about half, illustrating that what you do in law school does matter.

 New opportunities continue to emerge in the legal job market, which makes it essential to stay abreast of trends.
-A good resource is Robert Half Legal's Future Law Office research program, as well as periodic surveys on hiring projections.
+Robert Half’s The Demand for Skilled Talent report is a good place to start.
 Knowing how to find a job means keeping up with in-demand practice areas and taking note of the types of positions being created.
 Shifting needs may suggest that you should target a different practice area than you initially planned.

 Don’t rely on just one method to land a position.
-It's equally important to network online and in person.
 Join professional groups and stay in touch with law school colleagues and professors.
+Enroll on sites like USAJobs and ABA Legal Career Central to receive email alerts the moment opportunities are posted in your preferred practice area.
 In addition, you may want to research and proactively contact firms, as well as respond to job postings you find through LinkedIn or other sources.